 The above chart in example #5 shows a double bottom formation on Point & Figure chart.
 Just like the double top, the double bottom formation also works as with the normal price action charts.

 Example 7 - Bullish Breakup from Symmetrical Triangle

-In above P&F chart the trend lines were forming a symmetrical triangle but then the price break out of the upper trend line and continued moving upward.
+In above point and figure chart the trend lines were forming a symmetrical triangle but then the price break out of the upper trend line and continued moving upward.

-Example 8 - P&F Chart's Bearish Breakup from Symmetrical Triangle
+Example 8 - Point and Figure Chart's Bearish Breakup from Symmetrical Triangle

 In the above point and figure chart the trend lines were forming a symmetrical triangle but then the price break out of the lower trend line and continued moving downward.